Contents

 Montane Forest

-The crater wall is covered with thick forest and a few places with euphorbias.
+The crater wall is covered with thick forest and a few places, with euphorbia.

-This area is home for leopards to hide, so during your descending to the crater don’t forget to wander around.
+This area is home to leopards to hide, so during your descent to the crater, don’t forget to wander around.

 Mandusi and Gorigor Swamps

-9. The Lions population within the crater holds the world’s records
+9. The lion population within the crater holds the world’s records

 Ngorongoro Crater should be on your safari bucket list if you want to see lions in Tanzania.